spyrospav/picoCTF-Writeups/ARMssembly 0/ARMssembly.md

 Result: 4112417903
 ```

-and the hex number if f51e846f.
+and the hex number is f51e846f.
 Finally, the flag is *picoCTF{f51e846f}*.
 # Notes

 *W* registers in ARM assembly are for 32 bits and *X* registers are for 64 bits.
 Actually, *W1* register is the same as the last 32 bits of *X1* register.